Harvey to pitch for Royals in doubleheader against Reds

 KANSAS CITY, Mo.
 (AP) — The positive COVID-19 test that forced the Cincinnati Reds to postpone their two games against Pittsburgh over the weekend has also forced the Royals’ Matt Harvey to delay his year-long wait to return to a big league mound.

 The Reds and Royals were supposed to begin a two-game series in Kansas City on Tuesday night, but Major League Baseball decided to postpone the game to give Cincinnati more time for testing.
 Now, the clubs will play a doubleheader Wednesday with the first seven-inning game taking place at 4:05 p.m.
-CT and the second about 30 minutes later.
+CDT and the second about 30 minutes after the conclusion of the first game..

 “It’s not strange.
 It’s more exciting than anything,” said Harvey, who pitched against the Royals for the New York Mets in the 2015 World Series, and will be starting Game 2 against Trevor Bauer (2-0) after looking good at the club’s alternate training site.